typing-validation: Validation using Type Hints

 For type <class 'str'>, invalid value: 0

-in case of validation failure, instead of raising TypeError
+The function is_valid is a variant of the validate function which returns False in case of validation failure, instead of raising TypeError:

 >>> from typing_validation import is_valid